Make a GParted Live USB Bootable Flash Drive

 GParted supports a wide range of file systems, including NTFS, FAT16/FAT32, ext2, ext3, ext4, HFS/HFS+, Linux-swap, ReiserFS/4, UFS, XFS, and others.

-It's important to double-check the device name (e.g., /dev/sdX) using fdisk (on Linux) or through the YUMI interface (on Windows) to ensure that you're selecting the correct USB drive.
-Using the wrong drive can result in data loss.
+It's important to double check the device name (e.g., /dev/sdX) using fdisk (on Linux) or through the YUMI interface (on Windows) to ensure that you're selecting the correct USB drive.
+Choosing the wrong drive can result in unrecoverable data loss.

 Can I use a USB drive with a persistent partition?

-While GParted doesn't require persistent storage, you can technically create a persistent partition on your USB if you need to save settings or data across sessions.
-However, it's typically not necessary for GParted's usage.
+You could technically create a persistent partition on your USB if you need to save settings or data across sessions.
+However, persistence is typically not necessary for USB partitioning tools.

 My system doesn't boot from the USB drive after following the steps.